openthread/openthread/examples/drivers/windows/README.md

 ### otLwf.sys ###

-This is where most of the real logic lives. otLwf.sys is an [NDIS][ndis] Light Weight Filter ([LWF][lwf]) driver.
+This is where most of the real logic lives. `otLwf.sys` is an [NDIS][ndis] Light Weight Filter ([LWF][lwf]) driver.
 It plugs into the networking stack, binding to a protocol driver (TCPIP) at the top, and an NDIS [Miniport][miniport] at the bottom.
 It's job is to take IPv6 packets from TCPIP and pass the necessary data down to the Miniport in order to send the packets out over the network.

-otLwf.sys supports operating in two modes: Full Stack and Tunnel.
+`otLwf.sys` supports operating in two modes: Full Stack and Tunnel.
 Full Stack mode is where OpenThread is running on the host (in Windows) and a simple radio device is connected externally.
 Tunnel mode is where OpenThread is running on the external device and Windows is meerly a pass through for commands and packets.

-In Full Stack mode, otLwf.sys hosts the OpenThread core library and manages serializing all Windows networking inputs to the OpenThread APIs.
-It maintains one dedicated worker thread for running all OpenThread related logic, including IOCTL commands, data packets, and basic OpenThread processing logic. otLwf.sys uses [OID][oid]s to send control path commands (channel, panid, etc.) and [NBL][nbl]s to send and receive the 802.15.4 data packets to/from the miniport.
+In Full Stack mode, `otLwf.sys` hosts the OpenThread core library and manages serializing all Windows networking inputs to the OpenThread APIs.
+It maintains one dedicated worker thread for running all OpenThread related logic, including IOCTL commands, data packets, and basic OpenThread processing logic.
+`otLwf.sys` uses [OID][oid]s to send control path commands (channel, panid, etc.) and [NBL][nbl]s to send and receive the 802.15.4 data packets to/from the miniport.
 The miniport then passes this information, in the proper format, off to the radio device.

-In Tunnel mode, otLwf.sys mainly just manages the serialization of Windows networking inputs to Spinel commands (and back).
+In Tunnel mode, `otLwf.sys` mainly just manages the serialization of Windows networking inputs to Spinel commands (and back).
 The Spinel commands are passed down (in [NBL][nbl]s) to the miniport which will then pass the commands (correctly encoded) to whatever device is externally connected.

 ### 802.15.4 PHY Miniport ###

-`TODO`
+This is the component responsible for taking the [OID][oid]s and [NBL][nbl]s from `otLwf.sys` and sending the information down to the matching 802.15.4 PHY Device, in the proper format.
+In other words, it's job is mainly handling the arrival/removal of the physical device and serialization of the info in the proper format for the device it's paired with.

 ### Thread Miniport ###

-`TODO`
+This is the component for taking the [NBL][nbl]s, containing Spinel commands, from `otLwf.sys` and sending them down to the matching OpenThread (NCP) Device.
+Again, like the PHY miniport, it's job is handling device arrival/removal and command serialization.

 ### 802.15.4 PHY Device ###

-`TODO`
+This is a 'simple' device, exposing a mostly PHY layer interface (with a few MAC layer constructs).

 ### OpenThread (NCP) Device ###

-`TODO`
+This is a 'full solution' device, that exposes the entire OpenThread interface via NCP.

 ## Build ##